saul-paulus/saul-paulus/README.md

 </div>

+---

 ## Philosophy

-> “Good software is not only about features — it’s about reliability, maintainability, and performance over time.”
+> Good software is not only about features — it is about reliability, maintainability, and long-term performance.

 ---

 <div align="center">

-### Let's Connect
+### Connect With Me

 <a href="https://www.linkedin.com/in/saul-paulus-3918b21b1/">
   <img src="https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat-square&logo=linkedin"/>